 We recommend that you arrive at the station 75 minutes before your train departs.
 You need to go to the Eurostar Assist meeting point, next to the ticket gates.
 Our team will meet you there to explain everything and check your documents.

-You can get in touch with our Eurostar Assist team every day between 9:00 and 17:00 by:
+You can get in touch with our Eurostar Assist team every day between 9:00 and 18:00 (Belgian time) by: